 - An extra-lush patch of grass in your yard

-We do not recommend that you handle sewer line problems on your own (not that many people are willing to tackle this anyway!)
+We do not recommend that you handle sewer line problems on your own.

-Contact a professional plumber for your drain and sewer line issues
+Contact a professional for your drain and sewer line issues